asenath247/INTERACTION-DESIGN/README.md

 ![notification](./src/Images/notification.png)

 The last reusable component designed is Notifications and Alerts.
-“A notification is generally defined as a visual cue, auditory signal, or haptic alert generated by an application or service to capture the user’s attention”.
+“A notification is generally defined as a visual cue, auditory signal, or haptic alert generated by an application or service to capture the user’s attention” Iqbal and Horvitz (2010).
 This is a crucial feature of any device, as it returns to the user with contemporary information from any platform.
 Examples of digital platforms are an email notification, social media, general device settings etc.

 The use of notifications enhances the communicative form of feedback to user experience and the user interface it's less intrusive and keep users up to date with live updates, proactively help users gain information awareness and other alerts.
 The best practices for a static design consist of a pop-visual, with text and options for the user to choose from.

 Studies have shown that notifications occur and perhaps interrupt the user with their ongoing tasks.
 This will occasionally distract and suspend the user from previous actions and possibly open and seek more information about the notification displayed.

 ## Evaluation of guidelines